LewisResearchGroup/digestR/README.md

 This guide is intended to give an overview of DigestR's functions.

 ## How to install digestR package from GitHub
-DigestR was tested with `R v4.3.1`.
+DigestR was tested with `R v4.4.1`.

-Some dependencies required for DigestR are not currently available for R v4.4, consequently we recommand using 'R. v 4.3.1' or earlier versions

-If you have R. v 4.3 or earlier versions proceed to installation method A, if you have later R versions we recommend using installation method B.

 ### Prerequisites